Our Online Dating Message Tips to Get (and Keep) the Conversation Going

 It may seem a little silly, but at least you won’t be one of the twenty “hey” messages in their inbox.
 You’ll show that you have at least a little bit of creativity.

-2. Start With A Question (One That Won’t Get You Stuck)
+2. Start Your First Message with A Question (One That Won’t Get You Stuck)

 Out of all the online dating message tips, this one is simple.
 Lead with a question to get your online dating conversation started.